Bright Source of High-Dimensional Temporal Entanglement: II. Experimental Setup

 The photons travel from the source to each detection module through SM fibers and pass a manual polarization controller followed by a free-space filter stage that sets the polarization state for both photons to $\ket{D}$.
 The centerpiece of each detection module is two nested, imbalanced Mach-Zehnder interferometers (MZIs) followed by time-resolving photon detection.
 By discretizing the time stream into \emph{time bins} of length $\tau$, we detect HD entanglement in the time domain and gauge key rates.

 After the MZIs, photons enter the analysis stage, where a rotatable half-wave plate (HWP) selects whether they are measured in the H/V or the D/A basis.
 In the former case, we obtain which-way information about the MZI and deterministically assign each click event a time bin.
 This implements a measurement in the \emph{Time-Of-Arrival} (TOA) basis.
 Selecting the D/A basis instead projects on superpositions of different time bins and realized measurements in the \emph{Time Superposition} (TSUP) basis.
-Our nested \emph{Franson interferometer} \cite{franson1989} introduces a temporal delay of $\approx \SI{1.3}{\nano \second}$ for the shorter and $\approx \SI{2.6}{\nano \second}$ for the longer arm.
-This allows discretizations of the time stream where the short MZI overlaps time bins $\ket{i}$ and $\ket{i-1}$ and the long MZI time bins $\ket{i}$ and $\ket{i-2}$, thereby accessing more superposition basis elements.